Meridian

 Multi-step chains

-The interesting part is chaining.
-A message like "research this founder and draft a memo" triggers Atlas (network lookup) → Fathom (scoring) → Dossier (memo generation) as a sequential pipeline.
+A message like "research this founder and draft a memo" triggers Atlas (network lookup) → Bearing (research agents) → memo generation as a sequential pipeline.
 Each step's output becomes context for the next.
 The chain definition lives in a simple JSON config — no orchestration code needed.

 Server registration